 Five to eight scholarships are typically awarded each year; however, the number and value of the award depend upon the amount of interest generated by the endowment fund.
-Awards are determined annually by the committee.
+Awards are determined annually by the ’31E Committee.
 In the 2022-2023 academic year, the award for in-state students was $11,000 and for out-of-state students $26,000.
-Scholarships are awarded annually, and are renewable for up to four years as long as the Scholar continues to be eligible.
+Currently, the fund supports 19 Scholars and scholarships are renewable for up to four years as long as the Scholar continues to be eligible.
 Since the Program’s inception, 200 scholars have received $3.5 million in scholarship funding.
-Currently, the fund supports 19 Scholars.

 Requirements for Initial Eligibility